 Researching Yourself Before Each Interview

-Understanding Your Strengths and How to Answer Every Common Interview Questions
+Understanding Your Strengths and How to Answer Every Common Interview Question

-Interviews are simply a sales meeting - it is an opportunity for you to sell yourself.
+Interviews are essentially a sales meeting, providing an opportunity for you to sell yourself.

-The employer has a need, their vacancy and you are the solution!
-An interview is simply a way for the interviewer to obtain information about yourself so that they can make a balanced business judgement as to whether you are right for the role.
+The employer has a need, their vacancy, and you are the solution!
+An interview is simply a way for the interviewer to obtain information about you so that they can make a balanced business judgement as to whether you are right for the role.

 Remember, most interviewers are not experienced interviewers.
-Very few managers go on interview training courses and many interviewers will have read the 'How to conduct an Interview' just the night before.
+Very few managers attend interview training courses, and many interviewers have only read the 'How to Conduct an Interview' the night before.

-Preparation you must do on yourself prior to an interview:
+Preparation you must do on yourself before an interview:

 1. Why do you want the job?

-Think of, write down at least 3 solid reasons.
+Think of, write down at least three solid reasons.

 2. Why are you looking to leave your existing employer?

 Have the story planned and pre-prepared.
-If you were made redundant, what was going on in the company to force them to make that decision, how many others were made redundant, i.e. "my position was made redundant together with three of my colleagues last Wednesday as our major client went bust owing us £500K".
+If you were made redundant, what was going on in the company to force them to make that decision?
+How many others were made redundant, i.e. "my position was made redundant together with three of my colleagues last Wednesday as our major client went bust owing us £500K".
 This is better than "I was made redundant".
-Other good points to make are needing a new challenge/taken the company as far as I can/want to develop my career and I've sat down with my boss and they're allowing me to attend interviews.
+Other good points to make include the need for a new challenge/taking the company as far as I can/want to develop my career, and having sat down with my boss, who is allowing me to attend interviews.

 3. Why do you want to work for the company?

-Think of, write down and remember at least 3 solid reasons.
-You will be asked these questions more than once each in a typical interview - prepare more than the one answer.
+Think of, write down and remember at least three solid reasons.
+You will be asked these questions multiple times in a typical interview, so prepare more than one answer.

 4. What are your strengths?

-Everyone without fail at interview is hard working, committed and a great timekeeper!
-All salespeople are continuously over their targets and the highest performers in their sector.
+Everyone, without fail, at the interview is hard-working, committed, and a great timekeeper!
+All salespeople consistently exceed their targets, with the highest performers being in their respective sectors.
 All accountants have saved more money and improved processes.
 These are all words - features without examples or benefits - so how do you differentiate yourself?
-Quite simply sell yourself as a product.
+Quite simply, sell yourself as a product.

 Feature: Hard Working

-Example: After a hard days work I helped Fred load up the lorry to deliver the kit which ensured that my client's production line continued to schedule I won a further contract worth £5,000 from the company.
+After a hard day's work, I helped Fred load the lorry to deliver the kit, ensuring my client's production line remained on schedule.
+This effort paid off, as I won a further contract worth £5,000 from the company.

 Feature: Committed